chengkuanz/Building-Entry-Controller-System-QNX/README.md

 - **`des_controller`**: The core program that runs the state machine for the building entry controller system.
 It manages persistent data and state transitions, handling inputs from the `des_inputs` program and sending status updates to the `des_display` program.
 The main logic for the entry control system resides in the `des_controller/des_controller.c` file, while the shared data structures and constants used across the programs are defined in the `des_controller/des.h` file.

 - **`des_inputs`**: Simulates input events from the devices (e.g., card readers, door latches, scale).
 It prompts the user for inputs and sends them as messages to the `des_controller` program.
 The command-line interface for simulating various input events is implemented in the `des_inputs/des_inputs.c` file.

+## Technologies and Concepts Used

+- **QNX Neutrino RTOS**: The real-time operating system used to run the project.
+- **C Programming Language**: The language used to implement the project.
+- **Message Passing**: Used for communication between processes via `MsgSend`, `MsgReceive`, and `MsgReply`.
+- **Semaphores**: Employed to manage synchronization between processes.
+- **Shared Memory**: Used to share data between different processes.
+- **State Machine Design**: Implements the logic for the entry control system, managing state transitions.
+- **Concurrent Processing**: Ensures multiple tasks are handled simultaneously.
+- **Channels**: Used for inter-process communication to pass messages between processes.

 ## Usage